HackerN64/F3DEX3/README.md

   commands in the next DL to be fetched, rather than always fetching full buffers, **saving some DRAM traffic** (maybe around 100 us per frame).
 The bits used for this are ignored by HLE.
+- Segment addresses are now resolved relative to other segments (feature by Tharo).
+This enables a strategy for skipping repeated material DLs: call a segment to run the material, remap the segment in the material to a display list that immediately returns, and so if the material is called again it won't run.
 - Clipped triangles are drawn by minimal overlapping scanlines algorithm; this **slightly improves RDP draw time** for large tris (max of about 500 us per frame, usually much less or zero).